 Overnight: Shanghai | Breakfast x 2, Lunch x 1

 Shanghai - Kowloon/Hong Kong.
 Early this morning we fly to the bustling island territory of Hong Kong.
 Upon arrival your will be met at the airport and transferred to your hotel in Kowloon.
 You'll have a full free day to explore.

 Hong Kong, with its remnants of the colonial era plus its Chinese heritage, is a fascinating, lively city.
 The development of Hong Kong really began with the British traders arrival, the Opium Wars and the signing of Nanking Treaty, which gave Hong Kong to the British in 1842.
 The Sino-British Joint Declaration paved the way for Britain to hand back sovereignty of the territory including Kowloon, in return for Hong Kong maintaining its existing economic system for fifty years.
 The hand over proved to be smooth and the city today is alive, booming economically and great for shopping.

 Night markets, temples and the 260 surrounding islands offer a tranquil respite from the hustle and bustle of downtown Hong Kong, museums, horseracing and the views from Victoria Peak all make Hong Kong an exciting destination.
-You could also opt for a Chinese adventures with a sampan (junk) boat ride around Aberdeen’s harbour and a seafood dish in one of the famed restaurants by the water front.
+You could also opt for a Chinese adventures with a sampan (junk) boat ride around Aberdeen’s harbor and a seafood dish in one of the famed restaurants by the water front.